sryeturu/chatbot-charades/README.md

 ## Prompt Verification

 The idea behind Chatbot Charades is that a user is supposed to describe the word without using or referencing the word directly, similar to how actual charades is played.
-The tricky thing about doing it through text is that various obsufication, intentional misspellings, and other tricks can be used to try and "cheat."
+The tricky thing about doing it through text is that various obfuscation, intentional misspellings, and other tricks can be used to try and "cheat."

 Chatbot Charades' was created to explore methods for verifying the validity of user inputs (prompts), trying to find ways to enforce rules that and patterns for a game which could have an infinite number of potential inputs.